NativeScript/rfcs/README.md

 ## Gathering feedback before submitting

-It's often helpful to get feedback on your concept before diving into the level of API design detail required for an RFC. **You may open an issue on this repo to start a high-level discussion**, with the goal of eventually formulating an RFC pull request with the specific implementation design.
+It's often helpful to get feedback on your concept before diving into the level of API design detail required for an RFC. **You may open a discussion on this repo to start a high-level discussion**, with the goal of eventually formulating an RFC pull request with the specific implementation design.